-The PDPM methodology separates the nursing component used in the RUG-IV methodology into a nursing component and a non-therapy ancillary (NTA) component, each of which is subject to separate case mix adjustment.
-The original 1995 base rate calculations indicated the percentages attributable to nursing and NTA making it possible for CMS to separate the current nursing component into two parts.
+The PDPM methodology would separate the nursing component used in the RUG-IV methodology into a nursing component and a non-therapy ancillary (NTA) component, each of which would be subject to separate case-mix adjustment.
+The original 1998 base rate calculations indicated the percentages attributable to nursing and NTA making it possible for CMS to separate the current nursing component into two parts.
 For urban areas, nursing (which also includes social services) represents 56.6 percent of the current nursing component base costs.
 The proportion is 57.3 percent for rural areas.
 The remainder is attributed to the NTA component.

-PDPM consolidates the 43 non-rehabilitation categories in the current RUG-IV methodology into 25 PDPM nursing categories by decreasing distinctions based on function and bases the nursing component ADL scoring on selected items reported in section GG of the MDS.
-Case mix weights are revised with updated wage data and weight development data was updated to subsume the entire STRIVE population, including those residents that were classified into rehabilitation categories (whose data was not used when the current RUG-IV nursing case mix weights were developed).
-Adjustments were made to correct for STRIVE oversampling and a 18 percent increase in the nursing component is provided for residents with HIV/AIDS.
+The proposed model would consolidate the 43 non-rehabilitation categories in the current RUG-IV methodology into 25 PDPM nursing categories by decreasing distinctions based on function and would base the nursing component ADL scoring on selected items reported in section GG of the MDS.
+Casemix weights would be revised with updated wage data and weight development would include the entire STRIVE population, including those residents that were classified into rehabilitation categories (whose data was not used when the current RUG-IV nursing case mix weights were developed).
+Adjustments would be made to correct for STRIVE oversampling and an 18 percent increase in the nursing component would be provided for residents with HIV/AIDS.